kass173/Project-4/README.md

 ## Pre Processing

+## Extract

+Firstly, this process extracst the data from the CSV files using Pandas DataFrame.
+In the extraction phase, the unwanted columns were removed.

+## Transformation

+In the Transformation Phase, some columns were added to the DataFrame:

 ## Data Model Implementation

 We have produced a Python script that initializes, trains, and evaluates a model based on our cleaned up dataset which is the `Final_Stars.csv`.